 I think this is so important.
 If you already have poor relationships and trust issues, you won’t instantly love any therapist.
 You need time and need to know the therapist before you fire them!

 I ended up signing up for a second round of eight sessions and I think this is likely to do with not doing my homework in the way it should be done.
 I lived to regret it and tried much harder in round two.

 There were times I hated it, times I loved it.
 Times I liked my therapist more than others.
 In the end we ended up really getting along, but it took time.
 Remember, therapy is at heart a relationship, it’s not perfect.
 But it is effective, and worth it.

 Ready to try CBT counselling and start seeing real results?
-We connect you with highly experiences CBT therapists in central London.
+We connect you with highly experienced CBT therapists in London.
 Not in the city?
 Use our booking platform to find UK wide registered CBT therapists as well as online CBT counselling you can do from anywhere.

 - Cognit Ther Res.
 2012 Oct 1;36(5):427-440.
 Epub 2012 Jul 31.